Key Information

 How You Study

-The course may include a series of structured sessions and is delivered entirely online.
+The course includes a series of structured sessions and is delivered entirely online.
 This means you will need a suitable device to access Microsoft Teams and the course web pages.

 How you are assessed